If football is a religion then Camp Nou stadium is as Mecca is it gets.

 Nou Camp Tour Ticket Prices

-The prices below are online prices (instructions to come).
+The prices below are online prices for general admission (instructions to come).

 - Seniors (70+)/Students: €20.00.

 - Children (4 to 10): €20.00.

 For all discounted tickets tourists are required to show relevant ID (passport or driver’s license).

 Ticket sales and entrance are stopped 45 minutes before closing time.

 It wouldn’t be the second biggest tourist spot in the city without crowds – and especially in summer lines can last into the hours.

 For this your Camp Nou Tour tickets should be booked in advance.

 You can buy tickets for the Camp Nou Experience through Ticketbar: here you’ll find the best market price and the only Camp Nou Experience tickets that allow you to skip the lines.